Infants need play time too!

 Stacking will soon become the next fun activity.
 Those same stacking cups can be used to build a tower and knock it down.
 Blocks, stacking rings, plastic cups, books…anything can be used to stack and knock over.
 This helps with fine motor development and cause and effect.

-These are just a few examples of the type of play your infant will love the firs 12 months of life.
+These are just a few examples of the type of play your infant will love the first 12 months of life.
 Don’t rush out and buy lots of expensive toys, you will be your child’s favorite toy these first few months.
 There is no rush to “get ahead”; your child will learn all that he or she needs to learn with simple play.
 The pressure to get ahead often takes away the most valuable tool for learning…play.
 Be a kid again and fill your child’s day with play!
 Have fun!

 What is your favorite activity with your infant?
 Post some of your ideas!